gmalivenko/pytorch2keras/README.md

 k_model = pytorch_to_keras(model, input_var, [(10, 32, 32,)], verbose=True)
 ```

-You can also set H and W dimensions to None to make your model shape-agnostic:
+You can also set H and W dimensions to None to make your model shape-agnostic (e.g. fully convolutional netowrk):

 ```
 from converter import pytorch_to_keras